-Digital Twins: Definition & Future Scope of This Technology
+Digital Twin Definition & Future Scope of This Software

 Digital twins have been around for years.
 But recently, industries have started to leverage it as a cost-effective method for creating prototypes to test, analyze, and study real-world simulations.
 This means teams need to learn new digital twins software to get ahead.